 His background includes energy and climate change consultancy, energy trading, government policy impact assessment, and IT development.
 Adam is an author of over 75 scientific contributions, including a number of high impact briefing papers, reports and presentations.

-Adam also acts as Oliver's direct PhD supervisor.
+Adam also acted as Oliver's direct PhD supervisor.

 Dr Ajay Gambhir